webqit/realdom/README.md

 + The `Realtime` API is designed for the consistency and predictability that the native `MutationObserver` API lacks for certain usecases.

-    For example, bind a mutation observer - with `{subtree: true}` - to the `document` object before page parsing begins, and all elements are announced:
+    For example, bind a mutation observer - with `{subtree: true}` - to the `document` object before page parsing begins, and you'd see all elements are announced:

     ```html
     <html>